Jimbly/dcexjam2025/README.md

 **TODO**
 * combat fun
-  * elemental weakness / defense
   * try with level 2 and 2 skills
+  * add range 2 skill
 * drop and pickup loot
 * equip UI?
 * add chests with potions and gear